Get Matched With Cybersecurity Programs

 Ultimately, nearly any IT professional should consider a cyber security certification.
 Since the problem impacts all aspects covered by an IT department, everyone needs to have some knowledge of cyber security.
 This will help IT staff identify, if not solve, potential flaws in the security protocols of their company.

 A business needs a cyber security expert for the very reason that they have a lock on their door.
 They need security.
 Since most every business these days places a lot of importance on their technology and data, that data needs to be protected.
-This is because black hat hackers will try to steal that data or simply hold it hostage until their victim pays a huge amount.
+This is because hackers will try to steal that data or simply hold it hostage until their victim pays a huge amount.
 For instance, hospitals are often the target of a ransomware attack in which all patient records are locked away from the hospital until they wire millions of dollars to some offshore account.
+And certifications assure these employers that you can do exactly what they need.

 This means that nearly every business needs a cyber security expert on their team.
 Even very small businesses should invest in cyber security certifications for their IT specialists.
 Even a low-level certification may be valuable.
 An IT worker with even an entry-level certification may be able to identify weaknesses and then communicate the problems to an information security consultant.